CS558/technology-lecture-1-javascript/README.md

 var a = 1
 ```

-This is unlike C++ or Java, where we don't need to declare the type of a variable when we define.
+Unlike C++ or Java, we don't need to declare the type of a variable when we define it.
 Instead the JavaScript run time tracks the type of `a` as the program executes.
 In JavaScript, the type of a variable is always one of the following basic types:

 * Numbers: Which are represented as 64-bit double precision floats internally.
 Example: `1.0`
 * Strings: That are arrays of characters, just like in Java.
 Example: `"hello world"`